Copyright Protection in Images Is Automatic

 Your copyright protection begins the moment you take a photo, and it makes no difference whether that photo is taken with your smartphone, iPad or SLR camera.
-Once that photograph is saved (or fixed as copyright parlance calls it), on your phone, a memory card or otherwise, it’s automatically protected by copyright in the U.S. (and in almost 200 countries around the world that are members of the Berne Convention).
+Once that photograph is saved (or fixed, as copyright parlance calls it) on your phone, a memory card or otherwise, it’s automatically protected by copyright in the U.S. (and in the 176 countries around the world that are members of the Berne Convention).

 You don’t have to do anything to secure copyright protection.
-For instance, you don’t need to place the copyright symbol © on the image or register it with the U.S. Copyright Office (USCO).
-You can use the copyright symbol and you can also register your work with the USCO.
-Doing both of these things make it easier to enforce your rights, and you’ll also have greater remedies for unauthorized uses under the U.S. Copyright Act.
+For instance, you don’t need to place the copyright symbol, ©, on the image or register it with the U.S. Copyright Office (USCO).
+However, you can choose to use the copyright symbol and also register your work with the USCO.
+Doing both of these things makes it easier to enforce your rights, and you’ll also have greater remedies for unauthorized uses under the U.S. Copyright Act.

 If you’re emailing your photos to your cousin or college roommate, you likely don’t need to register the images or even place the copyright symbol on them.
 However, if you’re selling your photos online or placing them on your blog or on any social media, then you may want consider taking further steps to secure the rights in your photos.
 A good general rule is that if you would enforce your rights against any unauthorized uses, then you should take further steps now to better protect your images.

 Keep in mind that when it comes to copyright protection, there are no failsafe methods of ensuring that only those who have your permission will reproduce your images.
 However, there are proactive steps you can take, whether you’re a professional or amateur photographer, to protect your online images, monitor uses and take action against any unauthorized uses.

 One of the simplest ways (it’s also free) to protect your photos is to place a copyright symbol © and notice on them.